projectcalico/calico/windows-calico/quickstart.md

       kubectl delete role calico-install-token --namespace calico-system
       ```
 - Additionally, for AKS:
-    - {{site.prodnameWindows}} can only be enabled on newly created clusters.
+    - {{site.prodnameWindows}} can be enabled only on newly created clusters.
-    - Only support Kubernetes version 1.20+
+    - Kubernetes version 1.20+

 **Linux control node requirements**
 - Installed with {{site.prodname}} v3.12+